raj-rathod/Wedding_Management/README.md

-# Wedding Management
+# Wedding Management System
->it's mini project for database management(DBMS) using mysql , its basically for wedding arrangment
+>The Wedding Management System is a mini-project for database management using MySQL.
+The system is designed to facilitate the arrangement and organization of weddings.
+It provides a centralized platform to manage various aspects of wedding planning, including cost management, venue selection, music selection, vendor coordination and task scheduling etc.

 ### Technology used :